nativ3ai/H1DR4-cli/README.md

 ```

 Scheduled tasks run even if the CLI is closed.
 A background daemon watches
 `~/.h1dr4/schedules.json` and launches the command at the specified time.
-Watch tasks check for new items from the requested tickers, keywords, or sources and only alert when the analyzed impact meets your chosen threshold.
-When a source is provided, the watcher polls public RSS feeds for those accounts and flags any posts containing 0x‑style contract addresses.
-Deduplication ensures previously seen items are skipped.
-If the chat interface is open, output is printed directly in the terminal.
-Otherwise, the daemon attempts to open a new terminal window to execute the command.
+Watch
+tasks build live search queries from the requested tickers, keywords, or
+sources and only alert when the analyzed impact meets your chosen threshold.
+Each run deduplicates previously seen results and flags posts containing
+0x‑style contract addresses.
+If the chat interface is open, output is printed
+directly in the terminal.
+Otherwise, the daemon attempts to open a new terminal
+window to execute the command.

 ### Managing MCP Servers